Background to the survey

 The X-12-ARIMA package has been used to produce the seasonally adjusted estimates and trend estimates for sales in all subdivisions.
-Seasonal adjustment aims to eliminate the impact of regular seasonal events (such as annual cycles in agricultural production, winter, or annual holidays) on time series.
-This makes the data for adjacent months more comparable.
+Seasonal adjustment aims to eliminate the impact of regular seasonal events (such as annual cycles in agricultural production, winter or annual holidays) on time series.
+This makes the data for adjacent quarters more comparable.

-All seasonally adjusted figures are subject to revision each month.
+All seasonally adjusted figures are subject to revision each quarter.
 This enables the seasonal component to be better estimated and removed from the series.

 The trend series are calculated using the X-12-ARIMA seasonal adjustment package.
-They are based on a 13-term or 23-term moving average of the monthly seasonally adjusted series, and a five-term or seven-term moving average of the quarterly seasonally adjusted series, with an adjustment for outlying values.
+They are based on a five-term moving average of the seasonally adjusted series, with an adjustment for outlying values.

-Trend estimates towards the end of the series incorporate new data as they become available and can therefore change as more observations are added to the series.
-Revisions can be particularly large if an observation is treated as an outlier in one month, but is found to be part of the underlying trend as further observations are added to the series.
-Typically, only the estimates for the most recent month will be subject to substantial revisions.
+Trend estimates towards the end of the series incorporate new data as it becomes available and can, therefore, change as more observations are added to the series.
+Revisions can be particularly large if an observation is treated as an outlier in one quarter, but is found to be part of the underlying trend as further observations are added to the series.
+Typically, only the estimates for the most recent quarter will be subject to substantial revisions.

 Information obtained from Statistics NZ may be freely used, reproduced, or quoted unless otherwise specified.
 In all cases Statistics NZ must be acknowledged as the source.